Ministry Advancement Officer

 - Create, develop, lead, and manage a spiritually-minded ministry advancement team.

-- Work with the Mobilization & Technology Director to engage individuals and church teams in short-term ministry service with EGM.
+- Work with the Church Mobilization Coordinator to engage individuals and church teams in short-term ministry service with EGM.

 - Lead the development of an annual case statement.

-- Oversee the implementation of an annual fund development plan, including quarterly and annual goals/objectives.
-Elements of this plan include major donors, direct mail, foundations, planned giving, Internet communications/giving, etc.
+- Oversee and personally participate in the implementation of an annual fund development plan, including quarterly and annual goals/objectives.
+Elements of this plan include major donors, social media, direct mail, foundations, planned giving, Internet communications/giving, etc.

 - Work with the Administration and Finance Steward to oversee financial and administrative processes related to the resource development ministry.